nholthaus/units/README.md

 units::dBm<double>(dBW<double>(12.5));                        // 42.5 dBm — a milliwatt reference is 30 dB lower
 ```

-Each row above that names a remedy does so through a library diagnostic rather than a list of declined overloads.
+Every row above reports one sentence naming its remedy, by value and in place alike, rather than a list of declined
-The by-value `level * 2.0`, `2.0 * level` and `level / 2.0` are the exception: they have no overload at all, so the
-compiler prints its own candidate list.
-Sample output:
+overloads — 10 lines of output instead of the 149 lines and 12 candidates a bare overload miss produces.
+Sample:

 ```
 units: cannot scale a decibel value; scale the linear quantity (e.g. watts(level)) instead.
+units: cannot scale by a decibel gain; use its linear ratio (e.g. dimensionless(gain)).
+units: cannot divide two decibel values of one dimension; their ratio is their difference.
+Use `auto gain = a - b;`.
 units: cannot add a bare number to a decibel value; add a decibels(...) gain.
 ```